Zamony/wmwm/README.md

 + EWMH (_NET_NUMBER_OF_DESKTOPS, _NET_DESKTOP_NAMES, _NET_CURRENT_DESKTOP)

 ## Installation
-Precompiled binaries are available for download.
+Precompiled binary [is available for download](https://github.com/Zamony/wmwm/releases).
 You can also compile it yourself:
 ```
 git clone https://github.com/Zamony/wmwm.git
 go build
 ```
+You also need to update your `~/.xinitrc` adding the following line `exec ./wm` where `./wm` is the path to the compiled binary

 ## Keybindings
 + ``Win + ` `` - run application launcher (you can set one with `--launcher`)